Who This Applies To: Traditional IRA owners who are at least 70 1/2

 Because of recent changes in the tax code, the largest potential benefit derived from a QCD is a reduction in taxable income.
 The new tax law has doubled the standard deduction for both individuals ($12,000) and spouses filing jointly ($24,000).
 Those who are at least 65 years of age receive an additional standard deduction of $1,300.
 To offset those increases, some itemized deductions were taken away or limited.
 This presents an opportunity for those who make charitable gifts by cash or check and have little or no mortgage interest or medical deductions.
 Those individuals should consider making their charitable contributions as QCDs.

 The abbreviated example below shows how taxable income could be reduced for a married couple, both at least 65 years of age, with a $50,000 RMD.
-For simplicity, other income sources are ignored.
+For simplicity, we have ignored other income sources.

 This simple example does not reflect any secondary benefits that may result in a reduction of taxes on social security benefits or a reduction in Medicare premiums.

 How a QCD can be implemented: The custodian of your retirement account will forward the charity a check or facilitate an electronic transfer based upon your signed instructions.
-Just as you maintain records of charitable gifts when taken as an itemized deduction, you should also maintain those records when QCDs are made.
-Your tax preparer should be made aware that a QCD was made so that the gift can be properly accounted for at tax filing.
+Similarly to how you maintain records of charitable gifts taken as itemized deductions, you should also maintain records when making a QCD.
+Make your tax preparer aware that you made a QCD so that the gift can be properly accounted for at tax filing.
 Contact your advisor with questions or for assistance.